 FiO2

-For example, the physician elects to intubate a patient in the emergency department who is receiving 100% oxygen via a nonrebreathing mask.
-In this case, their initial FiO2 setting should be 100%.
+Set the initial FiO2 at 30-60% unless the patient was previously receiving a higher percentage before intubation.
+For instance, if a patient in the emergency department was receiving 100% oxygen via a nonrebreathing mask prior to intubation, their initial FiO2 should be 100%.

-Then, your goal should be to titrate the FiO2 below 60% as soon as possible.
-In general, you should strive to provide the lowest concentration of oxygen that’s possible to maintain a normal PaO2.
+The goal is to titrate the FiO2 below 60% as soon as possible while maintaining a normal PaO2, aiming to use the lowest concentration of oxygen necessary.

 Flow Rate

-This is typically what’s required to help a patient achieve an adequate minute ventilation.
+Set the initial flow rate at 40-60 L/min.
+This range is typically sufficient to help the patient achieve an adequate minute ventilation.

 I:E Ratio

-The I:E ratio can be adjusted by making changes to the flow rate, inspiratory time, expiratory time, tidal volume, and frequency settings.
+Set the initial I:E ratio between 1:2 and 1:4.
+You can adjust the I:E ratio by modifying the flow rate, inspiratory time, expiratory time, tidal volume, and frequency settings.

 Sensitivity